 - 8.1 Bolton, Bury, Blackburn with Darwen, Rochdale, Oldham and Tameside local authority adoption services collaborated to establish Adoption Now.
-This shared adoption service is hosted by Bolton and has three dedicated social work teams Recruitment and Assessment, Adoption Support and Care Planning and Family Finding. - 8.2 The Team managers of Adoption Now are responsible for the day to day running of the service in conjunction with the Deputy Head of Service and the Head of Service. - 8.3 The Head of Adoption Now is supported by the Deputy Head of Service and Team Managers, a Senior Lead Administrator and a Panel Adviser.
-These managers are in turn supported by deputy's and advanced practitioners, recruitment officers and a business support team. - 8.4 Adoption Now has six named agency decision makers for children's matches and two named decision makers for adopter approvals (the Head of Service and Deputy Head of Service for Adoption Now). - 8.5 Adoption Now holds children's cases from point of placement order for four of the local authorities which are Blackburn with Darwen, Bury, Tameside and Oldham.
+This shared adoption service is hosted by Bolton and has three dedicated social work teams Recruitment and Assessment (incorporating the Welcome Team), Adoption Support and Care Planning and Family Finding. - 8.2 The Team managers of Adoption Now are responsible for the day to day running of the service in conjunction with three Interim Operational Managers and the Head of Service. - 8.3 The Head of Adoption Now is supported by three Interim Operational Managers and the Team Managers, a Senior Lead Administrator and a Panel Adviser.
+These managers are in turn supported by deputy's and advanced practitioners, recruitment officers and a business support team. - 8.4 Each Local Authority has named agency decision makers for children's matches and Adoption Now has three named decision makers for adopter approvals (the Head of Service and two Operational Managers). - 8.5 Adoption Now holds children's cases from point of placement order for four of the local authorities which are Blackburn with Darwen, Bury, Tameside and Oldham.
 Lines of responsibility remain clear with close liaison between line managers and senior managers in each local authority particularly around matters relating to care planning and safeguarding. - 8.6 Adoption Now works closely with its VAA partners to ensure that children with a plan for adoption find placements as quickly as possible.